Playbook 2026 · For Advanced Marketers

 Written by operators, not editors

-Underneath, the toolkit our team uses
+Underneath — the toolkit our team actually uses

 One command.
 Every channel.
-The full reconciliation.
+Full reconciliation.

 • Per-client isolation.
 Switch context with one command — the system refuses to touch the wrong account in the same session.